 The first includes the classic bodybuilding routines you can see at any gym dedicated to fitness.
 Routines like the classic bench press or push-ups are activities that engage the pectoral in a decisive way, giving it the activity it needs to grow and tone.

-These exercises are ideal when you want to specifically target this set of muscles.
+These exercises are ideal when what you want is to specifically work the pectorals.
 They’re also perfect after a localized EMS session, which greatly multiplies its advantages and the work done previously.

 On the other hand, functional exercises like crossfit or swimming directly involve the pectoral.
 In these cases, the work is not focused on this muscle.
 But the exercise carried out will, in the long run, make them grow naturally.